McIntyre Ski Area

-McIntyre Ski Area is a city-owned ski area adjacent to Derryfield Park in Manchester, New Hampshire, United States.
+McIntyre Ski Area is a ski area adjacent to Derryfield Park in Manchester, New Hampshire, United States.
 It opened in 1971 with two chairlifts and a rope tow, and was operated by the city until 2009, when they leased the area and management rights to McIntyre Ski School, Inc. (now McIntyre Ski Area, LLC) for a 25-year period.
 The area has a ski school, snow tubing, skiing and snowboarding, and a shop, which opened in 1992.